The evolution of forecasting for decision making in dynamic environments: Discussion

-Rationality is a bedrock assumption that underlies much of micro-economic theory.
-However, whether rationality applies human decision makers has long been questioned.
+Rationality is a bedrock assumption that underlies much of microeconomic theory.
+However, the extent to which economic rationality applies to human decision makers has long been questioned.
 Bounded rationality is an alternative model that acknowledges the limits of human cognition~\citep{simon1955}.
 Similarly, prospect theory accounts for decision-making heuristics that violate classical notions of rationality and alter behavior~\citep{tversky1974}.
-These advances were central the formation of behavioral economics, which explores how economic, social and cultural factors effect decision-making.
+These advances were central to the formation of behavioral economics, which explores how economic, social, and cultural factors effect decision-making.
 More recent work has considered the potential for multiple modes of decision-making to coexist in a population or within a single individual~\citep{kahneman2011thinking,rand2017}.
 Models starting from an evolutionary perspective have integrated foresight, where agents consider how changes in their behavior may alter the choices of others in the future~\citep{perry2020foresight,perry2018collective}.
 However, little work has explicitly analyzed the consequences of feedback among modes of decision-making, dynamics of behavior, and the environmental setting, with a few notable exceptions~\citep{adamson2020resource,Austrup}.